What is hepatitis B?

 How common is hepatitis B?

 In Ireland, hepatitis B is not common among the general population.
-Most cases are found in people with multiple sexual partners, men who have sex with men, injecting drug users and people born in countries that have higher levels of hepatitis B.
+Most cases are found in people with multiple sexual partners, gay, bisexual and other men who have sex with men, injecting drug users and people born in countries that have higher levels of hepatitis B.

 How do I get hepatitis B?